ewinslow/elgg-evan/README.md

 # Evan's Elgg Development Framework

-This plugin gives me the freedom to experiment with some features that I think would be potentially useful in Elgg core.
+This plugin gives me the freedom to experiment with some features that I think would be useful in Elgg core.

 ## Requirements